 Most widely watched but universally hated movies of all time

-Notably, many entries are either sequels or adaptations, proving that attempts at creating franchises often fall flat on their faces.
-These are the true rotten tomatoes and Golden Raspberry Award winners, at least some of which have garnered shocking levels of attention or success despite—or most often because of—their sheer terribleness.
+Notably, many universally disliked movies are either sequels or adaptations, proving that attempts at creating franchises often fall flat on their faces.
+These are the true rotten tomatoes and Golden Raspberry Award winners of the cinema world, at least some of which have garnered shocking levels of attention or success despite—or most often because of—their sheer terribleness.

 In honor of bad cinema, Stacker has accumulated a list of the most widely watched but universally hated movies of all time.
 For the data, Stacker searched IMDb for movies with over 50,000 user ratings and ranked the top 50 films, counting down from worse to worst.
 Ties were broken by votes.
 Without further delay, here are the most widely watched but universally hated movies of all time.